AlexandruIca/paths-union-performance/README.md

 # Unintuitive Optimization For Performing Paths Union

 This is a standalone example of how performing union on a lot of paths can be done quickly.
-This was part of a real-world task I had to solve at one of my previous jobs.
+It was part of a real-world task I had to solve at one of my previous jobs.
+It's also the source code for [this](https://minus-ze.ro/posts/unintuitive-optimization-for-performing-paths-union/) blog post.

 The test case is `Flag.svg`.
 Computing the union of all paths is done using Skia's PathOps.
 Running `python main.py` will output the final contour to `Contour.svg`.